apache/arrow/docs/source/format/Intro.rst

 CPUs have single instructions, multiple data (SIMD) enabling parallel processing and execution of operations on vector data using a single CPU instruction.

+Apache Arrow is solving this exact problem.
+It is the specification that uses the columnar layout.

 .. figure:: ./images/columnar-diagram_3.svg
    :alt: Tabular data being structured column by column in computer memory.